 I would encourage all of us to continue to wear our masks in the protection of others from infections and through this practice – protect ourselves.
 Also, be admonished to protect your teeth and gums from deterioration by applying good habits.
 Good health and wellness begins in the mouth and ends with you.

 • Dr. Kendal V.O.
 Major is the founder and CEO of the Center for Specialized Dentistry, which is a comprehensive family dental practice operating in New Providence and Grand Bahama.
 He is the first Bahamian specialist in gum diseases and dental implants since 1989.
 He is also a certified fast braces provider.
 His practice is located at 89 Collins Avenue, New Providence.
-He can be contacted at (242) 325-5165 or
+He can be contacted at (242) 325-5165 orkmajorcsd@gmail.com.

 As a pediatrician, the most common complaint I get from parents is, “Doc, my baby has a fever.”
 While fever is the most common reason parents take their sick children to the doctor, the fact is many parents know very little about fever, what causes it, or what to do when it happens.
 With the COVID-19 pandemic surging on, it’s more important than ever that parents have a sound understanding of what a fever is and what to do when their little one “feels hot”.